Alfred Thayer Mahan and the Coming of the First World War

 On December 1, 1914, as the armies of Europe huddled in their trenches, which by then stretched from the North Sea to Switzerland, Alfred Thayer Mahan died at the age of 74.
 He had been one of the few observers to foreshadow the coming of war based on his reading of history and his understanding of how nations act in the global arena.

 Francis P. Sempa is a contributor to Population Decline and the Remaking of Great Power Politics (Potomac Books), and the author of Geopolitics: From the Cold War to the 21st Century (Transaction Books).
 He has written on historical and foreign policy topics for Joint Force Quarterly, American Diplomacy, Strategic Review, The National Interest, The Washington Times, and other publications.
-He is an Assistant U.S. Attorney for the Middle District of Pennsylvania and an adjunct professor of political science at Wilkes University.
+He is an attorney, an adjunct professor of political science at Wilkes University, and a contributing editor to American Diplomacy.

 Posted: June 29, 2014 in Essays.